Hablamos Español Insurance Companies We Work With

 What we see most often

 There is no single trucking policy.
-The right answer is a stack built from your authority, radius, cargo, and drivers, plus the FMCSA filings.
-We work backward from the operation, not a quote.
+The more useful answer is a stack built from your authority status, radius, cargo, and drivers, plus the FMCSA filings that tie to it.
+We tend to work backward from the operation, not from a quote.

 A real example

-An owner-operator leased to a carrier assumed he was fully covered.
-He had no bobtail coverage and no protection for the truck off dispatch.
-We built the missing pieces before a gap became a claim.
+Consider a composite, generalized example.
+An owner-operator leased to a carrier assumed he was fully covered under that carrier's policy.
+In practice he had no bobtail coverage and nothing protecting the truck when it was off dispatch.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.